dellsystem/dellsystem.github.io/_posts/2017-02-03-a-change-of-pace.md

 chance that his successor would be a _woman_, one who was admittedly flawed but still progressive and certainly better than the alternative, I was thrilled.
-Not just for pragmatic reasons, although she clearly would have done a better job of protecting women's rights and making life easier for immigrants.
+Not just for pragmatic reasons, although she clearly would have done a better job of protecting women's rights and making life easier for immigrants like me.
 But because it fit the narrative of the America I knew and loved, the America that was slowly but steadily becoming more equal and just.

 Now I understand that this America only ever existed in my head.